koonix/sblock/README.md

 ## Install

-If you're an ArchLinux user,
+If you're an Arch Linux user,
 you can install it from the **AUR**:

 ```